luttje/jestronaut/README.md

 1. Download the latest binary from the [releases page](https://github.com/luttje/jestronaut/releases)

-2. Install the binary somewhere in your PATH
+2. Install the binary somewhere in your PATH and rename it to `jestronaut` (or `jestronaut.exe` on Windows)

 3. Run the tests with `jestronaut`, for example: